Flexibility with our Channel Sail options

 Our aim with our 5 day Channel sail trips is to get beyond the Solent and cross the channel.
 When we judge that weather and sea conditions make this less desirable, depending on the experience of those onboard, we will come up with an alternative sailing plan.
 Everyone will be given a watch and there will be plenty of time on the helm and the chance to improve core sailing skills.
 As usual all food is provided onboard but feel free to sample some local cuisine in any of the cafes along the way, or stock up on a few bottles of wine!

-In late May/early June and late August/early September we run two 5 day Channel sails back to back, the first one starts in Chichester and ends in Cherbourg, where after a rest day the second sailing trip then returns to Chichester.
-If you only want to join one of the trips you can travel to or from Cherbourg on one of the regular cross channel sailings (3 hours from Portsmouth or Poole, roughly £35 per person one way).
+Our 5 day trips are either start and finish in Chichester, or start in Cherbourg and finish in Chichester.
+You can travel to or from Cherbourg on one of the regular cross channel sailings (3 hours from Portsmouth or Poole, roughly £35 per person one way).
 This means you will only have one channel crossing on your 5 day trip, leaving more time to explore the Channel Islands or French ports.
-Alternatively you can combine both 5 day trips to make 10 days of sailing.
-We don’t charge for the non-sailing rest day spent in port in Cherbourg.

 While these aren’t RYA courses, there is plenty of opportunity on a 5 day Channel sail to consolidate what you’ve learnt on a recent course, develop your sailing skills in more detail or just have a holiday and enjoy yourself!
 At the start of each sailing trip your skipper will ask everyone what they want out of their time, so there is plenty of opportunity to tailor the trip to your needs.
 Each five day trip will be about 250 nautical miles, making a good little mile builder.
 There will also be the opportunity for anyone looking to skipper their 60 nautical mile passages necessary for Yachtmaster Offshore examinations.